Consensys/doc.teku/docs/Reference/CLI/Subcommands/Voluntary-Exit.md

     confirmation-enabled: false
     ```

-Specify whether to ask for confirmation when exiting a validator.
+Specify whether to request confirmation when exiting a validator.
 Defaults to `true`.

 !!! warning